 The following expenses are allowed as deductions from the Lake Erie market value on the computation of present worth, which is known as the Hoskold Formula:

 - 1a.
 Mining, normal costs

 - 1b.
 Mining, special costs

 - 2. Beneficiation

 - 3. Miscellaneous (Property Tax, medical ins., etc.)

 - 4. Development (future)

 - 5. Plant and equipment (future)

-- 6. Freight and marine insurance

-- 7. Marketing expense

-- Social Security tax\
+- Social Security tax

-- 9. Ad Valorem Tax (by formula)
+Ad Valorem Tax (by formula)

-- 10. Occupation Tax
+Occupation Tax

-- 11. Federal income tax

-- 12. Interest on development and working capital